gitpoap/gitpoap-backend/docs/API.md

 `PUT /gitpoaps/enable/:id`

 This endpoint enables a GitPOAP.
-This means that after this action if the GitPOAP were not already enabled then users will be able to complete claims on the GitPOAP as well as view the GitPOAP on the site.
+This means that after this action, if the GitPOAP were not already enabled, then users will be able to complete claims on the GitPOAP as well as view the GitPOAP on the site.

+Note that the caller of this endpoint must have admin privileges.

+## Enable all GitPOAPs within a Project

+`PUT /projects/enable/:id`

+This endpoint enables all GitPOAPs that are associated with an individual Project.
+This means that after this action, if the GitPOAP were not already enabled, then users will be able to complete claims on the GitPOAPs within the Project as well as view those GitPOAPs on the site.

 Note that the caller of this endpoint must have admin privileges.